rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/secure-configuration-baseline-launch-instructions/index.md

 created_date: '2021-06-25'
 created_by: Stephanie Fillmon
 last_modified_by: Stephanie Fillmon
-product: AWS Marketplace
+product: Rackspace Services for AWS
-product_url: aws-marketplace
+product_url: rackspace-services-aws
 ---

 This article describes how to launch the Secure Configuration Baseline